ilitygergo/thesis/README.md

 # Thesis

-This is my thesis that I am trying to finish by the end of this semester.

 To use these functions, you have to install the requirements first from the requirements.txt file with the command:
 > pip install -r requirements.txt